GENESIS

 7 And the sons of Cush; Seba, and Havilah, and Sabtah, and Raamah, and Sabtecha: and the sons of Raamah; Sheba, and Dedan.

 9 He was a mighty hunter before the LORD: [ Rendered as "against the Lord" by the Rabbinical and early Christian writers. see Nibley, "The Arrow, the Hunter, and the State," 339-41.
 This Nimrod seems to be the original arch-type of the "Mad Hunter."
-(Note that under the direction of Nimrod men said, "We will ascend to heaven and smite him (God) with bows and spears; and God knew all their works, . . . and he saw the city and the tower which they were building," (Jasher 9:20).] wherefore it is said, Even as Nimrod the mighty hunter before the LORD.
+(Note that under the direction of Nimrod men said, "We will ascend to heaven and smite him (God) with bows and spears; and God knew all their works, . . . and he saw the city and the tower which they were building," (Jasher 9:20).
+This is not a complement as it is before the Lord.
+Why was Nimrod such a mighty hunter?
+Once again the apocrypha will agree with Joseph Smith.
+By the account of Jasher, right at the time the Jaredites would have been fleeing the Great Tower, the man Nimrod was rising to prominence.
+And the secret to his rise is that he is the keeper of Adam's sacred Garment.

 11 Out of that land went forth Asshur, and builded Nineveh, [ The wicked city associated with Jonah and the whale. ] and the city Rehoboth, and Calah,